-If you frequently access a lot of different remote systems via SSH, this trick will save you some time.
+If you frequently access many remote systems via SSH, this trick will save you some time.
 You can create SSH alias to frequently-accessed systems via SSH.
-This way you need not to remember all the different usernames, hostnames, ssh port numbers and IP addresses etc. Additionally, It avoids the need to repetitively type the same username/hostname, ip address, port no whenever you SSH into a Linux server(s).
+This way you don't have to remember all the different usernames, hostnames, ssh port numbers and IP addresses etc. Additionally, It avoids the need to repetitively type the same username/hostname, ip address, port number whenever you SSH into a Linux server(s).

 Before I know this trick, usually, I connect to a remote system over SSH using anyone of the following ways.